-Aaron Ray: Murderer jailed for life over student Grindr row
+Murderer Aaron Ray jailed for life over student Grindr row

 During the trial the jury was shown images of Ray apparently kicking Mr Brockbanks outside.

-Once inside, the court heard Ray carried out his attack after filming himself scrolling through his victim's phone, which showed sexualised messages between Mr Brockbanks and other men.

-Prosecutor David Lamb KC told jurors it was "the realisation that Jason was sexually interested in other males that was the trigger and motivating factor for the stabbing and ultimately this murder".
+Prosecutor David Lamb KC had told jurors it was "the realisation that Jason was sexually interested in other males that was the trigger and motivating factor for the stabbing and ultimately this murder".

-After stabbing Mr Brockbanks in his abdomen and back, Ray took the knife into the communal kitchen then walked to Newcastle Central Station and got a taxi to Sunderland.
+Ray then left the scene, walked to Newcastle Central Station and got a taxi to Sunderland.

 His victim's body was found by a student accommodation manger at the property in Howard Street, after an email from his concerned parents.